Żyrardów: World War II

-With the onset of dawn on September 12, 1939, the army of units of the 8th German army launched an attack on Żyrardów.
-After several hours of fierce defense of the city, the Polish army had to leave their positions and start delaying actions towards Wiskitki, Guzów, Szymanów and Paprotnia.
-In 1941 they transported local Jews into the Warsaw ghetto.
-The town museum is nowadays located in the former palace of owner of factory K. Dittrich.
+During the invasion of Poland at the start of World War II, with the onset of dawn on September 12, 1939, units of the 8th German Army launched an attack on Żyrardów.
+After several hours of fierce defence of the town, the Polish army had to leave their positions and start delaying actions towards Wiskitki, Guzów, Szymanów, and Paprotnia.

+In 1941, the Germans transported local Jews into the Warsaw Ghetto.